benhammondmusic/blog/clmiqc3en000j09jqd7yr0elr.md

 ## Next steps

-Although 25 minutes is far more manageable than multiple hours, there are several more steps I am looking into to further optimize this aggregation.
+Although 25 minutes is a lot more manageable than a few hours, and the script is now only run monthly, there are several more steps I am looking into to further optimize this aggregation.
 If you are reading this and have insight into any of these techniques, let me know in the comments!

 * 🧑‍💻**Parquet** **instead of** 🧑‍💻**CSV**: Using the CDC's provided `.parquet` files instead of the `.csv` files.
-From what I understand Parquet files are binary/machine-readable, so slightly more difficult to work with (you can't just peek at the contents in VSCode) but more efficient in terms of memory utilization.
-However, I'm not certain this would provide significant benefits, since each file is used briefly and never continuously opened and manipulated.
+From what I understand Parquet files are binary/machine-readable, so slightly more difficult to work with (you can't just peek at the contents in VSCode) but more efficient from a memory standpoint.
+It's unclear if this would be super helpful though, since each file is only used briefly and not continuously opened and manipulated.

-* **🐻‍❄️Polars instead of 🐼Pandas:** A more significant change, which would further complicate the codebase, is to introduce a new data frame library for this aggregation called Polars.
-Its usage is quite similar to Pandas, but it can stream and manipulate datasets that are larger than the machine's memory.
-When loading data into a "lazy frame" and performing various aggregations, filters, and calculations, the library is clever enough to only process the bits needed for the specified work.
-Although Polars is written in Rust, the library is available for both Rust and Python.
+* **🐻‍❄️Polars instead of 🐼Pandas:** A more significant change, which would further complicate the codebase, is to introduce a new library for this aggregation called Polars.
+Its usage is quite similar to Pandas, but it can stream data and manipulate datasets that are larger than the machine's memory.
+You can load data into a "lazyframe", and perform various aggregations, filters, and calculations, and then the library is clever enough to only deal with the bits of data that are needed for the specified processes.
+Interestingly, Polars is written in Rust, but the library is available both within Rust AND within Python.

 * 🦀**Rust** **instead of** 🐍**Python**: Maybe out of scope for the project, but of course the only option I've started pursuing (mainly because it was exciting to finally have a tech problem that Rust could help me solve and I wanted to check out what all the buzz was about).
-Since this aggregation is performed on the local development machine and is quite distinct from the rest of our Airflow data pipelines, I could refactor this entire script into Rust (using Polars as mentioned above).
+Since this aggregation is performed on the local development machine, and is quite distinct from the rest of our Airflow data pipelines, I could refactor this entire script into Rust (using Polars as mentioned above).

-Here's a little snippet of what I've got working. *Be kindly, ye Rustaceans!*
+Here's a little snippet of what I've gotten working...
+Be nice Rustaceans!
+I'm sure this is super inefficient!

 ```rust
 fn process_lazyframe_into_by_sex_df(lf: LazyFrame) -> Result<DataFrame, PolarsError> {